Wicket: the French costume with a strong English accent

 Wicket suit, Berg&Berg shirt, De Fursac tie, Paul Smith shoes, Atelier Boivin pocket square

-It's the Kensington model that I wear.
-The most emblematic of the brand.
-Three-piece as you can see, in a medium gray Prince of Wales check.
+This is the Kensington model I'm wearing.
+The most iconic of the brand.
+Three-piece as you can see, in a medium grey Prince of Wales check.

-The jacket is fitted, has two buttons and features Wicket's famous weighted slits.
+The jacket is fitted, two-button and features Wicket's famous weighted slits.

-The shoulder, as advertised in the above, makes proud shoulders without looking artificial.
-I find this level of padding to be very successful for a formal suit.
-Because, without being too marked, it still gives a little confidence.
+The shoulder, as announced in the above, makes proud shoulders without appearing artificial.
+I find that this level of padding is very successful for a formal suit.
+Because, without being too marked, it still gives a little aplomb.

-We feel good with such a shoulder, it's the statutory suit, the one we wear for special occasions.
+We feel good with such a shoulder, it is the status costume, the one we take out for special occasions.

-gray three-piece suit checked men's denim shirt tight
+gray three-piece suit plaid denim shirt men's tights

-Plus, the fabric is noteworthy.
-It comes from Vitale Barberis Canonico and it is a thread-to-thread serge in 120S wool.
+Also, the fabric is worthy of interest.
+It comes from Vitale Barberis Canonico and is a 120S wool yarn-spun serge.

-“Super 120s” describes the quality of the wool fiber.
-That is to say its length and its finesse.
-For example, the wool fibers in Super 100s are much thinner than 180s for example.
-But that doesn't mean the fabric is better or worse quality.
-If you are looking for a suit for work that creases little and holds up well to your intense days, it is better to opt for a 100s, 110s, 120s or 130s.
+"Super 120s" describes the quality of the wool fiber.
+That is, its length and fineness.
+For example, Super 100s wool fibers are much less fine than 180s for example.
+But this does not mean that the fabric is of better or worse quality.
+If you are looking for a suit for work, which creases little and withstands your intense days, it is better to opt for a 100s, 110s, 120s or 130s.
 If you are looking for a very refined formal suit then a 180s will bring you softness and more subtlety.

-Serge is an weave with raised diagonals.
-We see it in this close-up:
+Serge is an armor with raised diagonals.
+It can be seen in this close-up:

 We can clearly see these diagonals.
-This forms a staircase because the weft thread (vertical) passes over two warp threads (horizontal) and then under one warp thread.
-Thus creating a gap.
+This forms a staircase because the weft thread (vertical) passes over two warp threads (horizontal), then under a warp thread.
+Thus creating an offset.
 And the same thing happens in the direction of the warp threads.

-So much for the serge.
-And the fact that there are two colors of thread is referred to as "thread to thread".
+That's for the serge.
+And the fact that there are two colors of threads is referred to as "thread by thread".

 This is also the case for the fabric of the costume that interests us.